danielpodrazka/editor-mcp/README.md

 3. Maintains the current file path as state
 4. Registers nine primary tools through FastMCP:
    - `set_file`: Validates and sets the current file path
-   - `skim`: Reads the entire content of a file
+   - `skim`: Reads the entire content of a file, returning a dictionary of line numbers to line text
-   - `read`: Reads text from specified line range
+   - `read`: Reads lines from specified line range, returning a structured dictionary of line content
    - `select`: Selects lines for subsequent overwrite operation
-   - `overwrite`: Prepares diff preview for changing content
+   - `overwrite`: Takes a list of new lines and prepares diff preview for changing content
    - `decide`: Applies or cancels pending changes
    - `delete_file`: Deletes the current file
    - `new_file`: Creates a new file